Find out who has to organise repairs and who pays for them when you have a leasehold flat or house.

 Who pays for repairs in a leasehold home?

 Leaseholders must pay for repairs that the lease says they are responsible for.
-This applies even when the freeholder is responsible for getting repairs done.

-Sinking funds for repairs
+Sinking fund for repairs

 The freeholder's buildings insurance may cover all or part of the cost for example if damage is caused by an accident.